Font pairing is the art of combining two or more fonts that create a harmonious, stylish, readable, and well-balanced design.

 Troubleshooting font pairing issues

-When updating the filters to discover font pairings, you may get the below message.
+When using within the same family filter to discover font pairings, you may get a No pairs found within the same family message.

 A possible cause for this could be that there are no suggested pairings based on your search criteria.
-You can click Clear all filters to view recommended pairings without filters.
+Because some fonts do not work well as body text based on their typographic features and legibility.
+These fonts are not suitable to be paired as body text.